Bank Runs With and Without Bank Failure: Introduction

-Finally, we study the consequences of bank runs for local city-level deposits and lending.
-We first show that runs lead to modest local declines in lending and deposits when they occur in \textit{ex ante} strong banks, but significantly larger effects when they occur in weak banks.
-Further, we use the richness of our bank distress episodes data to consider three mutually exclusive types of banking sector distress at the city level: the rate of (i) runs without failure, (ii) failures without runs, and (iii) failures involving runs.
-We find that spikes in the local rate of runs \textit{without} failure lead to modest declines in deposits and loans at the city level.
-In contrast, runs with failure lead to more severe deposit and credit contractions.
-Interestingly, the consequences of increases in the rate of failures without runs are similar to those of failures with runs.
+Finally, we study the consequences of bank runs for local city-level deposits, lending, and manufacturing activity.
+We first show that runs only lead to declines in deposits, lending, and manufacturing activity when they occur in \textit{ex ante} weak banks.
+Runs on weak banks translate into a 5\% decline in a proxy of city-level manufacturing production.
+Non-fundamental runs entail no significant adverse local effects.
+Further, we use the richness of our bank distress episodes data to consider the city-level consequences of runs \textit{without} failure versus runs \textit{with} failure.
+We find that spikes in the local rate of runs \textit{without} failure lead to modest declines in deposits and loans at the city level and no effect on manufacturing activity.
+In contrast, runs with failure lead to more severe contractions in local deposits, credit, and manufacturing activity.

 Taken together, our findings have two broad implications.
 First, while runs can occur in both weak and strong banks, poor fundamentals are necessary for runs to result in bank failures.
-Second, failures, and their corresponding weak fundamentals, are key for banking sector distress to translate into substantial deposit and credit contractions.
+Second, failures, and their corresponding weak fundamentals, are a key mechanism for banking sector distress to translate into substantial contractions in credit and real activity.
 Pure liquidity events, in which depositors run due to fear or confusion but bank fundamentals are sound, are not associated with severe economic outcomes at the local level.
-These patterns, in turn, temper the view that small shocks can result in large jumps to bad equilibria via runs on demandable debt.
-Rather, bank runs seem to only be associated with major economic distress when they take place in the context---and typically as a consequence---of already weak fundamentals.
+These patterns, in turn, temper the view that small shocks can result in large jumps to bad equilibria via self-fulfilling runs on demandable debt.
+Rather, bank runs are only associated with major economic distress when they take place in the context---and as a consequence---of already weak fundamentals.
+At the same time, because even insolvent banks can remain liquid for some time, a run may be an important determinant for the timing and economic costs of bank distress.

 \paragraph{Related Literature}

 Our paper relates to a rich empirical literature on bank runs, bank failures, and financial crises (see, e.g., \citet{SufiTaylor2021FinancialCrisesSurvey} and \citet{FrydmanXu2023} for overviews).